LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/exercises.rst

    | ``'radar'``

 6. Now we are ready to finish our complete reversal process.
 Create a new function with one parameter, which is the array we want to change.
+The function should:

    a.
-The function should define and initialize an empty array.
+Define and initialize an empty array.
    b.
-The function should loop through the old array.
+Loop through the old array.
    c.
-For each element in the array, call ``reverseCharacters`` to flip the
+For each element in the old array, call ``reverseCharacters`` to flip the
       characters or digits.
    d.
 Add the reversed string (or number) to the array defined in part 'a'.
    e.
-When complete, return the reversed array.
+Return the final, reversed array.
    f. *Be sure to print the results from each exercise in order to verify your
       code*.